 The Town Administrator, as the head of Town Governance, provides centralized oversight and management of all Town Departments' staff, programs, services, and operations.
 The Executive Department team includes the Executive Assistant to the Town Administrator.
 For Fiscal Year 2025, a new position is proposed to assist with the effective administration of the Town's projects and functions.
 This new position, Administrative Project Manager, will provide administrative oversight of all Town capital and strategic projects and report directly to the Town Administrator.
+During the budget workshop, the Town Council directed the Town Administrator to pursue a deputy position instead.
+As a result, the position was revised and the title changed to Deputy Town Administrator.
 The Executive Department's responsibility is to provide leadership, direction, administrative oversight, and support, and to establish systems in the most efficient and responsible manner.
 This initiative empowers the Town's employees to embrace the Town's vision and mission, thereby anticipating and exceeding customer expectations and directives approved by the Town Council, always with the focus on providing excellent customer service.